Tips and Tricks For HR Departments | HR Cloud Blog

 Employee recognition programs encourage good behavior and great work.
 When employees are recognized, they feel motivated to repeat their success.

-Here are a few prominent psychological impacts of awards on employees:
+Here are a few prominent psychological impacts of recognition of employees:

 1. It Boosts Self-Esteem